clap-rs/clap/README.md

 Then run `cargo build` or `cargo update` for your project.

 ## More Information
-You can find complete documentation on the [github-pages site.](http://kbknapp.github.io/clap-rs/docs/clap/index.html)
+You can find complete documentation on the [github-pages site](http://kbknapp.github.io/clap-rs/docs/clap/index.html) for this project.